Introduction

 - Rear-foot elevated split squat → most demanding

-Changing grip changes which muscles assist and how difficult the movement feels.
+Changing grip or your hand position changes which muscles assist and how difficult the movement feels.

 Example (pull-ups):